htrajan/ht-drawsteel/Ancestries/Human.md

 I was here, teaching this class during the fire of Enlightenment 373.
 The fire leveled this city.
 Can you imagine that?
 Can you imagine the heat, the death, destruction that such a thing causes?

-Six months after the Great Fire, your ancestors had rebuilt … everything.
+Six months after the Great Fire, your ancestors had rebuilt… everything.
 I have seen many miracles in my life.
 Witnessing that feat might be chief among them.

 Liches are almost always humans.
 Did you know that?
 I think I know why.
-Your lives are so short—almost as soon as you're born, you're thinking about dying, and you refuse to yield.
+Your lives are so short-almost as soon as you're born, you're thinking about dying, and you refuse to yield.

-That refusal to yield to death … to death … is what drives you, I think.
+That refusal to yield to death… to death… is what drives you, I think.
 Drives you to leave the world better than you found it.
 Causes ruined people to rebuild great cities.

 We studied human history in this room.
 Did you feel that those great ancestors of yours were perhaps made of finer stuff than you?
 Do not think thus.
 I knew them, and I know you, and your future is greater.
-I sometimes think each human generation greater than the last—more courageous, more generous.
+I sometimes think each human generation greater than the last-more courageous, more generous.
 Quicker to forgive.

 Today, Ajax's name is on everyone's tongue, but I have seen many great evils arise in the world.
 I was teaching in this classroom when the Pharaoh Khorsekef, desperate, his power failing, opened the Great Tet and drank of the time stored there, becoming the Ultralich.
 He was defeated, and now rules the Necropolitan Ruin in the Abyssal Waste.
 I was alive, though not yet a professor, when Cthrion Uroniziir tried to reduce the timescape into one singular universe, wiping out reality as we know it.
 She was defeated, and we see her cage every day.3

 Each of these great evils was defeated by a coalition.
 The armies and heroes of many speaking peoples.
-And all of them—all of them—were led … by humans.
+And all of them-all of them-were led… by humans.
 That's a fact.
 That's history.
 You can look it up.

 Is there some rare trait that makes you uniquely qualified to lead disparate peoples, bring them together to achieve great things?
-I think … there must be.
+I think… there must be.

 Those great humans, your ancestors, did not focus on differences.
 They did not weigh different people and grade them based on arbitrary traits deemed virtues and flaws.
 That is what Ajax does.
 No, those humans focused on the future.
-On making a better world … for all of us.
+On making a better world… for all of us.
 A world many of them knew they would not live to see.
-That is a sacrifice … I can scarcely imagine.
+That is a sacrifice… I can scarcely imagine.

-The people who stand against Ajax and tyrants like him will be just like you—normal people.
+The people who stand against Ajax and tyrants like him will be just like you-normal people.
 Priests and scholars and merchants and [[Farmer|farmers]].
 Maybe even teachers.
 Stopping Ajax will require you to become something else.
 You must become heroes.
 Conduits of saints, warmasters of great armies.
 Censors and shadows.
 That may seem unlikely now, but the future has a way of surprising us.

 Some of your names, I will see written in future textbooks.
 But some of your names, I will see written in the stars.